Part V

 The ECC Lens: Ecstasy, Community, Catharsis

 Peak-state work never happens in a vacuum.
-Three interlocking pillars help keep intensity ethical and sustainable:
+Three interlocking pillars help keep intensity ethical and sustainable: track state, pace intensity, then decide what meaning the moment can actually bear.

 It requires pacing, titration, and an embodied anchor so energy never outruns capacity.